bwcee/bootcamp-project8_react/README.md

 ## Troubleshooting local hardhat blockchain issues

-### Errors related to artifacts folder when trying to deploy solidity contracts
+### Errors related to artifacts folder/ cache when trying to deploy solidity contracts

-1. it's safe to delete entire contents of artifacts folder in contracts repo and retry deployment again
+1. from the [docs](https://hardhat.org/guides/compile-contracts.html), run `npx hardhat clean` to clear the cache and delete the artifacts from before

 ### "Nonce too high..."